 Another favorite attack like this that cybercriminals like to use is to include a good, old-fashioned virus in an attachment.
 If you aren’t expecting an attachment in an email, don’t click it!
 In addition, it always helps to run a quick virus scan if you aren’t sure.

-For help in running these scans and maintaining your security, or with any other IT questions you may have, you can always turn to the professionals at Michell Consulting Group.
-Reach out to us by calling 305-592-5620.
+For help in running these scans and maintaining your security, or with any other IT questions you may have, you can always turn to the professionals at COMPANYNAME.
+Reach out to us by calling PHONENUMBER.